 We will maintain a list of countries - based on the above analysis and third-party rankings - in which human rights risks are considered more ubiquitous, severe, or opaque.
-We will also maintain and review the list of corporate activities which, where they overlap with government policies and practices of oppressive regimes, can trigger the ethics/values screen.
+We will also maintain and review the list of corporate activities which, where they overlap with government policies and practices of oppressive regimes, can trigger the negative screen.

-If a company passes the Oppressive Regimes screen, but has operations - direct or through supply chains - in any of these countries, this will be noted in the Human Rights and/or Business Ethics screens, alongside our (existing) assessment of human rights policies and practices.
-Based on this ESG/responsibility screening assessment, a company may still be excluded from the screened Funds.
+If a company passes the Oppressive Regimes screen, but has operations - direct or through supply chains - in any of these countries, this will be noted in the Human Rights and/or Business ethics screens, alongside our (existing) assessment of human rights policies and practices.
+Based on this sustainable business assessment, a company may still be excluded from the screened Funds.